 The consolidated financial statements have been audited by Ernst & Young LLP, independent registered certified public accountants, whose appointment was ratified by our shareholders.
 Their report expresses a professional opinion as to whether management's consolidated financial statements considered in their entirety present fairly, in conformity with accounting principles generally accepted in the United States, our financial position and results of operations.
-Their audit was conducted in accordance with auditing standards established by the Public Company Accounting Oversight Board.
+Their audit was conducted in accordance with auditing standards generally accepted in the United States.
 As part of this audit, Ernst & Young LLP considered our system of internal controls to the degree they deemed necessary to determine the nature, timing, and extent of their audit tests which support their opinion on the consolidated financial statements.